2023 Hotel Construction & Refurbishments at Disney World

 All Star Sports – Walt Disney World delayed the reopening of All Star Sports Resort to “refresh the Sports theme area.”
 Many of the facades and props received thorough cleanings and a fresh coat of paint, and are looking great.

 The room refurbishment is now proceeding at All Star Sports.
-Work is now finished in the Touchdown (football) and Homerun Hotel (baseball) sections of the resort–above is a photo of our reimagined room taken in December 2022.
+Work is now finished in the Touchdown (football) and Homerun Hotel (baseball) sections of the resort–above is a photo of our reimagined room taken at Christmas last year.
 This project should be completed by early 2023.
+(It might already be done, but I cannot confirm.)

-BoardWalk Inn – Over the next few years, Disney’s BoardWalk Inn will be reimagined.
+BoardWalk Inn – This resort is current in the midst of a multi-year reimagining.
 No timeline has been given for when the work will end, but our expectation is late 2023.
-Currently, the lobby gift shop is being replaced by Carousel Coffee Shop, which should open by early 2023.
+Currently, the rooms are being redone and work is occurring along the BoardWalk itself.

 Walt Disney World is also adding and changing elements of the beloved turn-of-the-century promenade and inside the Deluxe Resort, including a new lobby design, nearby coffee bar, delectable dining options, refreshed guest rooms, and more.
-The biggest change is that a new restaurant will replace ESPN Club, and will open in 2023.
+The biggest change is that the new Cake Bake Shop Restaurant will replace ESPN Club, and is slated to open in 2023.

 Contemporary Resort – Work on room overhauls in both the A-frame tower and Garden Wing of Disney’s Contemporary Resort is now finished.
 Additionally, the redesigned lobby and Steakhouse 71 restaurant have opened.
 See Photos & Review: Contemporary’s Hit & Miss Makeover for a look around.

-Additionally, the Feature Pool and whirlpool spa will again be closed for refurbishment from January 9, 2023 through early April 2023.
+Additionally, the Feature Pool and whirlpool spa will again be closed for refurbishment through early April 2023.
 The water play area and Bay Lake Pool will remain open during that project.

 Fort Wilderness Campground – Through April 3, 2023, Meadow Swimmin’ Pool and whirlpool spa will be closed for refurbishment.
 The water play area and Meadow Snack Bar along with the Wilderness Swimmin’ pool will remain open.